A Generic Overview of Windows Video Editor Export Slow

 Overloading Projects

-A typical misstep in Windows Video Editor Export Slow is adding excess complexity:
+A typical misstep in Windows Video Editor Export Slow is adding too many effects:

 Ignoring Audio